glesica/glesica.github.io/_posts/2014-08-07-using-python-on-windows.md

     names, and more).
 It also includes IPython Notebook, a browser-based interactive computing environment for writing documents that mix prose and code.
+  * [bugjar](http://pybee.org/bugjar/) - a nice, cross-platform GUI debugger.
+    Part of the BeeWare suite of applications and libraries that seek to make Python easier for developers.
+  * [toga](http://pybee.org/toga/) - a cross-platform GUI toolkit for creating
+    user interfaces that will work, natively, across multiple platforms (Mac, Windows, Linux).